-.Cressa McLaren is a glass artist.
-After studying Architectural Glasswork at the City of Glasgow college and having her second child, she set up Cressa’s GlassWorks in 2006.
-Cressa was recently based in Kirkcudbright for 10 years but has now relocated to the Briggait WASP studios in Glasgow, where she produces a range of distinctive contemporary designs including, tableware,lighting and a collection of work 'Glass Meadow' as well as one-off commission pieces.
-Cressa's work is inspired by a deep love for flowers, colour and contrast.
-A childhood in rural Southern Ireland, London, India and times spent in her grandmother's garden have given her a lifelong passion for colour and flowers in their many forms.
-Fresh, vibrant and colourful, her pieces draw on this love of botanical forms, and also give a playful interpretation of the stylised retro designs of the 1950s.
-Working mainly with kiln-formed bullseye, opaque and transparent glass, she uses the techniques of fusing, slumping, draping and sandblasting the glass to create the bold outlines and contrasting colours that define her style.
-Cressa uses a combination of strong colour and fine detail to create functional yet strikingly beautiful pieces.
-It is important to her that her work imparts the sense of playfulness and joy with which it is made.
+I work mainly in kiln formed Glass.
+After studying Architectural Glasswork at the City of Glasgow college and having my second child, I set up Cressa’s GlassWorks in 2006.
+I'm based at the Briggait WASP studios in Glasgow, where I produces decorative contemporary craft for the home.
+I make a range of distinctive designs including, tableware,lighting and a collection of work 'Glass Meadow' as well as one-off commission pieces.
+My work is inspired by a deep love for flowers, colour and contrast.
+A childhood in rural Southern Ireland, London, India and times spent in my grandmother's garden have given me a lifelong passion for colour and flowers in their many forms.
+Fresh, vibrant and colourful, my pieces draw on this love of botanical forms, and also give a playful interpretation of the stylised retro designs of the 1950s.
+Working mainly with kiln-formed bullseye, opaque and transparent glass, I use the techniques of fusing, slumping, draping and sandblasting the glass to create the bold outlines and contrasting colours that define my style.
+I uses a combination of strong colour and fine detail to create functional yet strikingly beautiful pieces.
+It is important to me that my work imparts the sense of playfulness and joy with which it is made.